chip902/reactor-query/README.md

-# Adobe Reactor API Tool
+# The Perpetua Digital Launch Assistant

 This interactive tool helps you work with Adobe's Reactor API.
-It's built with [Next.js](https://nextjs.org) and provides a user-friendly interface for making API calls using your Adobe credentials.
+It's built with [Next.js](https://nextjs.org) and hosted via Vercel.
+It provides a user-friendly interface for making API calls using your Adobe Launch API credentials.
+No user data or Launch Property data is stored in a database or on the server.

 ## 🔐 API Key Security

-This tool requires your Adobe API credentials to function.
+Using this app in development or in production requires Adobe Launch API credentials to function.
 Here's how we handle your credentials:

 1. **Credential Input**: You'll need to provide:
    - Client ID